kitspace/kitspace-v2/README.md

   #      - oshpark
   #      - jlcpcb

-ibom-enabled: true # Enable InteractiveHtmlBom (https://github.com/openscopeproject/InteractiveHtmlBom)
+# Disable InteractiveHtmlBom generation, enabled by default. (https://github.com/openscopeproject/InteractiveHtmlBom)
+ibom-enabled: false

-multi: # Identifier field only used if the repository contains multiple projects.
+# Identifier field only used if the repository contains multiple projects.
 See below for details.
+multi:
 ```

 Paths should be in UNIX style (i.e. use `/` not `\`) and relative to the root